tasxatzial/click-and-hold-button/README.md

 ## Run locally

-Download the 'src' folder and setup a local web server to serve its contents.
+Download the 'src' folder and use a local web server to serve its contents.